tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 * Submitting an issue is the easiest way to contribute: you just post your suggestion or idea and I'll review and fix the issue as appropriate.

-* If you have a little more experience with GitHub (or are willing to learn it), you can do more than just submitting issues.
-For example, you could edit the page yourself and propose the change ("pull request") to be included in the tutorial ("merge").
+* If you are willing to learn a little bit more about GitHub, you can go beyond just submitting issues.
+For example, you could edit the page yourself and propose the change ("pull request") to be included in the published tutorial ("merge").
+Read on if you would like to try.

 ## Editing pages in your browser

-Another good way of proposing changes (like fixing a typo or a link) is to edit a post directly on the GitHub website.
-All the text lives inside the **_post** folder in the repository (yes, the one starting with an underline character, not just **post**).
+A good way of proposing changes (like fixing a typo or a link) is to edit a page directly from the GitHub website.
+All the tutorial text lives inside the **_post** folder in the repository (yes, the one starting with an underline character, not just **post**).
+Each page is a separate file ending with the extension **.md** (stands for "markdown").

 Simply follow these steps:

-1. Go to https://github.com/brunoruviaro/ardour3-floss-tutorial/tree/gh-pages/_posts and find the section you want to edit.
+1. Go to [https://github.com/brunoruviaro/ardour3-floss-tutorial/tree/gh-pages/_posts](https://github.com/brunoruviaro/ardour3-floss-tutorial/tree/gh-pages/_posts) and find the section you want to edit.
 If this is your first time, you may want to try the file **2014-04-20-dummy-page.md** (that page was made just for testing, so no worries of messing it up).

-2. Click on the file name to see its content.
+2. Click on the file name (**2014-04-20-dummy-page.md**) to see its content.

 3. In the header portion of that page, you will see the icon of a little pencil to the right of the button "History".
 Click on the pencil icon:
 ![littlepencil]({{ site.url }}/images/GitHub_Pencil.png)